TRUST-UP: Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit: Simulation Results

-To evaluate the algorithm's performance in more dynamic environments, we conducted a second set of experiments where the target agents followed ``figure-8" trajectory.
-These trajectories introduce varying curvature and dynamic changes, providing a more challenging test for the CSRL algorithm.
-Figure~\ref{fig:zhengti1} shows our proposed algorithm~\ref{alg:safety_rl_execution} by two groups of pursuit agents tracking the corresponding target agents with ``figure-8-shape" reference signal.
+To evaluate the algorithm's performance in more dynamic environments, we conducted a second set of experiments where the target UAVs followed ``figure-8" trajectory.
+These trajectories introduce varying curvature and dynamic changes, providing a more challenging test for the TRUST-UP algorithm.
+Figure~\ref{fig:zhengti1} shows our proposed algorithm~\ref{alg:safety_rl_execution} by two groups of pursuit UAVs tracking the corresponding target UAVs with ``figure-8-shape" reference signal.
 It can be obtained that our algorithm ensures the safe sensing range $[r_i, R_i]$ and collision-avoidance of both follower $1$ to target $1$ and follower $2$ to target $2$.
-From Figure~\ref{csrl-a}, at $t=152$s, the two pursuer agents maintain a safe distance from each other while tracking their respective targets $\norm{x_1-x_2}=0.5162>0.5$.
+From Figure~\ref{csrl-a}, at $t=152$s, the two pursuer UAVs maintain a safe distance from each other while tracking their respective targets $\norm{x_1-x_2}=0.5162>0.5$.
 In contrast, Figure~\ref{onlyrl-a} shows that the SAC-only method fails to maintain the safe collision radius between the pursuers ($0.2822<0.5)$.
-In Figure~\ref{csrl-b}, at $t=401$s, the two pursuer agents not only avoid obstacles but also maintain sensing of their respective targets.
+In Figure~\ref{csrl-b}, at $t=401$s, the two pursuer UAVs not only avoid obstacles but also maintain sensing of their respective targets.
 However, in Figure~\ref{onlyrl-b}, it is evident that both pursuer $1$ and pursuer $2$ lose sensing of their targets, highlighting the limitation of the RL-only method.
-Finally, comparing Figure~\ref{csrl-c} and Figure~\ref{onlyrl-c}, it is clear that under external disturbances $\theta$ and $\xi$, the proposed CSRL algorithm demonstrates superior tracking stability compared to the SAC-only method, ensuring reliable pursuit control even in challenging scenarios.
+Finally, comparing Figure~\ref{csrl-c} and Figure~\ref{onlyrl-c}, it is clear that under external disturbances $\theta$ and $\xi$, the proposed TRUST-UP algorithm demonstrates superior tracking stability compared to the SAC-only method, ensuring reliable pursuit control even in challenging scenarios.